-The newly reinvented resort will marry a fresh design with the timeless elements that have been a foundation of the resort over the past 50 years.
-Inspired by Spanish Revival-architecture, the resort’s new look will incorporate Old Havana-style furniture, colors, and textures, along with a spattering of Bauhaus-inspired graphic patterns and lighting.
-A liberal use of natural light and greenery will bring elements of the surrounding outdoors into the resort’s main lobby, creating a fun and lively gathering spot for resort guests and Scottsdale locals alike.
+The newly reinvented resort marries a fresh design with the timeless elements that have been a foundation of the resort over the past 50 years.
+Inspired by Spanish Revival-architecture, the resort’s new look incorporates Old Havana-style furniture, colors, and textures, along with a spattering of Bauhaus-inspired graphic patterns and lighting.
+A liberal use of natural light and greenery bring elements of the surrounding outdoors into the resort’s main lobby, creating a fun and lively gathering spot for resort guests and Scottsdale locals alike.

-Renovations in the first phase of the new design will include:
+Renovations in the first phase of the new design included:

-- The lobby will be upgraded from the inside out.
-With caning screens that contrast against the modern curved brass of Bauhaus-inspired chandeliers and rattan settees scattered throughout, the lobby will reflect an eclectic style of traditional front porch Havana.
+- The lobby has been upgraded from the inside out.
+With caning screens that contrast against the modern curved brass of Bauhaus-inspired chandeliers and rattan settees scattered throughout, the lobby reflects an eclectic style of traditional front porch Havana.
 Blue-glazed olive jars and indoor landscaping create an intimate seating oasis for guests.
 A hand-crafted, Spanish-tiled bar and existing arches reflect the traditional, original architecture of the space.
 Vintage artwork and paintings compliment signature rattan and wicker furniture.

-- The signature Lobby Bar and Restaurant will be completely renovated and re-concepted, while still capitalizing on its ideal indoor-outdoor layout.
-A large tree will serve as the bar’s focal point in the center of the open-air space, surrounded by abundant succulents and indigenous plant life.
-The fireplace will remain rightfully intact, as a gathering place for morning coffee or evening cocktails.
+- The signature Lobby Bar and Restaurant have been completely renovated and re-concepted as The Canal Club, while still capitalizing on an ideal indoor-outdoor layout.
+A large tree serves as the bar’s focal point in the center of the open-air space, surrounded by abundant succulents and indigenous plant life.
+The fireplace remains rightfully intact, as a gathering place for morning coffee or evening cocktails.
 The new furnishings and décor are met with an all-new menu, designed by Executive Chef Christopher Bailey.

-- The resort’s 14,000 square feet of meeting and function space will receive all new custom Axminster carpeting and custom decorative light fixtures that echo the property’s overall Spanish and Moroccan inspired ambiance.
+- The resort’s 14,000 square feet of meeting and function space received all new custom Axminster carpeting and custom decorative light fixtures that echo the property’s overall Spanish and Moroccan inspired ambiance.

 - Landscaping and outdoor lighting upgrades are also underway for the beautiful event lawn, the resort’s main catering venue.
-Smaller common public spaces and patios will be refurbished, with additional fire pits for lounging.
+Smaller common public spaces and patios were refurbished, with additional fire pits for lounging.

-- Several upgrades to the resort’s two lagoon-like pools will include additional cabanas and beautifully new landscaped surrounds.
-Guests and locals will continue to enjoy creative cocktails and light bites from the Aqua Pool Bar and are welcome to dip their toes in the resort’s signature sandy beach pool.
+- Several upgrades to the resort’s two lagoon-like pools include additional cabanas and beautifully new landscaped surrounds.
+Guests and locals will continue to enjoy creative cocktails and light bites from the The Canal Club Poolside and are welcome to dip their toes in the resort’s signature sandy beach pool, La Playa.

-The second phase of the reinvention will focus on all 204 guestrooms and suites, each of which features private outdoor patios or balconies.
-Upgrades in each room will include:
+The second phase of the reinvention focused on all 204 guestrooms and suites, each of which features private outdoor patios or balconies.
+Upgrades in each room include: